sul-dlss/rialto-airflow/README.md

 ### Set-up

-1. Install `uv` for dependency management as described in [the uv docs](https://github.com/astral-sh/uv?tab=readme-ov-file#getting-started).
+1. Install `uv` for dependency management as described in [the uv docs](https://github.com/astral-sh/uv?tab=readme-ov-file#getting-started).  _NOTE:_ As of Feb 2025, at least one developer has had better luck with dependency management using the `uv` standalone installer, as opposed to installing using `pip` or `pipx`.
+YMMV of course, but if you run into hard to explain `pyproject.toml` complaints or dependency resolution issues, consider uninstalling the `pip` managed `uv`, and installing from the `uv` installation script.

 To add a dependency, e.g. flask:
 1. `uv add flask`